What Should I Do With...?

 Brita Water Filters

-Look for "Gimme 5" recycling drop-off locations to recycle used Brita Filters or mail them to Preserve Gimme 5, 823 NYS Rte 13, Cortland, NY 13045.
-For more information, visit preserveproducts.com.
+Look for "Gimme 5" recycling drop-off locations or mail them in.
+For details, visit preserveproducts.com.

-Stop receiving catalogs you no longer read or need.
-Visit CatalogChoice.org to reduce junk mail.
+Visit CatalogChoice.org to stop unwanted catalogs.
 Remember: Reducing waste is better than recycling!

 CDs & DVDs and Cases

 Usable CDs or DVDs should be donated to your local library, Goodwill or The Salvation Army.
 For kid's DVDs, contact your local pediatric hospital.
-Send CDs to Murfie that stores the discs, recycles the jewel cases and creates digital versions of your music for you to download.
+Or, Murfie stores discs, recycles jewel cases and creates digital versions of your music for you to download.
 Recycle non-usable CDs & DVDs and cases for FREE at Best Buy stores.
-Visit Greendisk.com, cdrecyclingforfree.com or its.easy2recycle.com for mail-in recycling programs.
+Visit Greendisk.com or cdrecyclingforfree.com for mail-in recycling programs.

 CFL Bulbs and Fluorescent Tubes